farazumar/JenkinsTest/README.md

 # JenkinsTest
-Test repository for Jenkins tutorial as part of Shell training...
+Test repository for Jenkins tutorial as part of Shell training... to check if it works.